redstrate/Kawari/README.md

 * **NOT** a way to play the game without a valid subscription.
 The server can't, nor ever will be a suitable replacement for the real game.
 * **NOT** for creating bots, packet modifications or doing anything on the retail servers.

-Also please don't use Kawari to spoil new or unreleased content, thanks.
+Also please don't use Kawari to spoil new and unreleased content, thanks.

 ## Supported Game Version

 Kawari currently supports patch **7.3h1** (2025.08.07.0000.0000.)
 Previously supported patches are provided on as tags (e.g. `2025.02.27.0000.0000`.)
 These may or may not function or build correctly, the tag is moreso a historical marker.

 Only the Global region is supported.
 Only the Windows client is supported.
-Supporting other regions or clients are currently out of scope of this project, but might work anyway.
+Supporting other regions or clients are out of scope of this project.

 ## Running